shova3/PRODIGY_ML_01/readme.md

-#This is a simple task of house price prediction using advanced -regression-techniques
+#This is a simple task of house price prediction using advanced regression techniques.